 Your website is the home for your music, so it should suit the vibe.
 Jon Hart is a singer-songwriter and fingerstyle guitar player, plucking the guitar strings directly with the fingertips as opposed to a guitar pick.
 This mellow guitar style fits well with a simplified website design.
 Jon’s black and white site is minimal to allow for his image and music to take center stage.
 Color is introduced in the content area to put a focus on store items and live events.

 This is just a short list of some of our best designs, and there are plenty more excellent websites built by Bandzoogle members!
-If you need more inspiration to build your own custom website, check out our Sample Band Sites and our blog, which is filled with Beautiful Band Website Templates.
+If you need more inspiration to build your own custom website, check out some of our most popular music website templates.
 With so many templates and features, you can have your own website up and running in no time!

 Build a stunning band website and store in minutes